eliaskosunen/scnlib/docs/pages/guide.md

 Because scnlib uses templates, type information is not required in the format string, like it is with `std::scanf` (e.g. `%d`).

-The list of the types of the values of the scan are given as template parameters to `scn::scan`.
+The types of the values to scan are given as template parameters to `scn::scan`.
 `scn::scan` returns an object, which contains the read value.
 If only a single value is read, it can be accessed through the member function `value()`, otherwise all the read values can be accessed through a `std::tuple` with `values()`.